networknt/light-doc/content/tool/consul/cluster-install.md

 ### Start Cluster

-On a server that contains the bootstrap configuration file (the first node), use su to change to the consul user briefly.
+On a server that contains the bootstrap configuration file (the first node), use 'su' to change to the consul user briefly.
 We can then call consul and pass in the bootstrap directory as an argument:

 ```
 su consul